Indian Immigration Services Team

 • Is an OCI returning to India

-That means all foreign visitors must have an e-visa or visa in hand before applying for the e-Arrival Card and remember that your card is also submitted at least 3 days before your travel date in India
+That means all foreign visitors must have an e-visa or visa in hand before applying for the e-Arrival Card.

 When Should the E-Arrival Card Be Completed?

-Travelers must submit the E-Arrival Card up to 72 hours (three days) before entering India.
+Travelers can submit the E-Arrival Card anytime within a 72-hour window before entering India.

 To avoid delays or invalid submissions: